Building on a Solid Foundation

 Near the end of 2011, after almost a decade as Executive Director of the Community Foundation, Amy Owen informed the board that she and her husband Don were moving to Virginia to build their dream house and take on new challenges.
 With Amy’s departure date set for May 15, 2012, the board jumped into action, appointed a Succession Committee chaired by board member Jan Wilkins and began the search for a new executive director.
 After reviewing 43 applications, interviewing 10 candidates, and narrowing the field down to a final three, the board selected Michael Whalton as the organization’s second executive director.

 Stew Borger completed his tenure as board president in 2012 and handed the reins to incoming president Scott Roach.
 In a fitting tribute to family and legacy, Scott began serving his first term as president the same year that his father (and founding president) Doug rotated off the board due to term limits.
+Under Scott’s direction, the foundation enjoyed strong growth and secured its place as an anchor institution within the community.

 Donors and investment markets alike have been very kind to the Community Foundation during the past few years, with the average endowed fund enjoying a 7.5% annual rate of return over the past seven years.
 By December 31, 2016, the Community Foundation was managing more than 180 endowed funds with assets of just over $20 million.

 The Community Foundation celebrated its 21st year in 2016, with new programs and projects that helped the organization continue to grow.
-Darlene Truman, longtime board member, and donor began serving as President of EWVCF in 2016 and by the end of her tenure in December 2017 assets under management had grown to over $23 million.
+Darlene Truman, a longtime board member, and donor began serving as President of EWVCF in 2016 and by the end of her tenure in December 2017 assets under management had grown to over $23 million.

 Shepherdstown philanthropist Lisa Welch has served on several committees and as an officer of the Community Foundation for six years.
 She was elected President in 2018 and is currently serving her second year.
 Under Lisa’s leadership, the organization continues to enjoy strong growth in both gifts received and grants awarded.
 By the end of 2020, we predict that the foundation will be managing more than $28 million in endowed funds and awarding at least $1 million in grants and scholarships annually.